muhammadamirpervaiz/Demo/README.md

 For saving, since the requirment was to save 10 last recent sugesstion.
 I have used NSuserdefauly to persist suggesstions.
 But I prefer to use Realm for objects.

+I checked this app on  iOS 9.3 and 11.3.1